Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 holds.
-In this case, the coexistence equilibrium is unique, and its active coordinate $n_{1a}$ is given by
+In this case, the coexistence equilibrium is unique, and its active coordinate $n_{1a}^*$ is given by

-\end{prop} We refer the reader to Section~\ref{sec-preliminaryproofs} for the simple proof of this proposition, which also provides an explicit characterization of the coordinates $n_{1d},n_{1i},n_2$ of the coexistence equilibrium.
-Note that the coexistence condition is not only equivalent to the existence of a coexistence equilibrium for~\eqref{4dimvirus}, but will also guarantee the supercriticality of the multitype branching process approximating the population of infected individuals and virions during the first, stochastic phase of the virus invasion, cf.~Section~\ref{sec-phase1heuristics} below.
+\end{prop} We refer the reader to Section~\ref{sec-preliminaryproofs} for the simple proof of this proposition, which also provides an explicit characterization of the coordinates $n_{1d}^*,n_{1i}^*,n_2^*$ of the coexistence equilibrium.
+Note that the coexistence condition is not only equivalent to the existence of a coexistence equilibrium for~\eqref{4dimvirus}, but will also guarantee the supercriticality of a multitype branching process crucial for our analysis, cf.~Section~\ref{sec-phase1heuristics} below.
 The {\em critical case} where \eqref{viruscoexcond} holds with equality is then given by

 Given all parameters but $m$, the value of $m >0$ ensuring that \eqref{mstar} holds will be denoted by $m^*$ throughout the rest of the paper.
 Then,~\eqref{viruscoexcond} is equivalent to $m>m^*$.
 We refer to $m^*$ as the \emph{transcritical bifurcation point} (this notion will be justified in Section~\ref{sec-bifurcations}).